trambarhq/relaks-starwars-example/README.md

 Note that clean-up code is only provided here for the sake of completeness. `dataSource` won't actually change.

-Finally, one of two sub-components is returned: `CharacterPage` when a character is selected or `CharacterList` when one is:
+Finally, one of two sub-components is returned: `CharacterPage` when a character is selected or `CharacterList` when no one is:

 ```javascript
     if (!person) {